RECRUITMENT - AIRCREW - PILOT OR NAVIGATOR - PILOT TRAINING

 - Transport line - 41 Sqn

-- Helicopter line - Ab-initio training at a private contractor, then to 87 Helicopter Flying School.
+- Helicopter line - Private contractor and 87 Helicopter Flying School.

 Advanced Flying Training

-After graduation, pilots selected for combat training are assigned
+After graduation, pilots selected for fighter training are assigned

 to 85 Combat Flying School, AFB Hoedspruit, for the basic jet conversion